video-frame-pro/lambda-video-frame-pro-send/README.md

 {
   "statusCode": 400,
   "body": {
-    "status": "ERROR",
-    "message": "Validation failed.",
-    "errors": [
-      "'processingLink' is required when 'error' is False."
+    "message": "'processingLink' is required when 'error' is False."
-    ]
   }
 }
 ```